PORTO RUNNING TOURS

 The church of São Nicolau in Porto.
 Photo credits: visitporto.travel

-Another example: In Germany there are both Catholic (katholisch) and Protestant (evangelisch) Christmas customs.
+Let's got to Germany: in the country, Catholic (katholisch) and Protestant (evangelisch) Christmas customs coexist for centuries.
 When Martin Luther, the great Protestant Reformer, came along, he wanted to get rid of the Catholic elements of Christmas.
-To replace Sankt Nikolaus (Protestants don’t emphasize saints!), Luther introduced der Heilige Christ (later called das Christkindl), an angel-like Christ Child, to bring Christmas gifts and reduce the importance of Saint Nicholas.
+To replace Sankt Nikolaus (Protestants don’t emphasize saints), Luther introduced der Heilige Christ (later called das Christkindl), an angel-like Christ Child, to bring Christmas gifts and thus reduce the importance of Saint Nicholas.

-Later this Christkindl figure would be replaced by der Weihnachtsmann (Father Christmas) in Protestant regions and even across the Atlantic, where Christkindl mutated into the English term “Kris Kringle”.
+During the next couple of centuries, this Christkindl figure was gradually replaced by der Weihnachtsmann (Father Christmas) in Protestant regions, and even across the Atlantic where Christkindl mutated into the American English term “Kris Kringle”.

 Ironically, in the present day, the originally Protestant Christkindl is now predominant in the Catholic regions of Germany and Switzerland, as well as in Austria. (source)